Irfaanpk/Azure-Zero-to-Hero/Azure Virtual Machines/VM Scale Sets/README.md

       VM-1         VM-2         VM-3
 ```

-VMSS allows you to manage the instances as part of one scale set.
+VMSS allows you to manage multiple VM instances as a group.

 ---